-During 2011-2012, the DMO continued to successfully meet its cash management remit against a backdrop of challenging money market conditions, which were influenced by factors including market concerns over the eurozone.
-To meet Exchequer borrowing needs, the DMO continued to raise cash principally through the sterling repo market, though there remained a strong market demand to buy Treasury bills at tender and through bilateral agreement.
+During the year, the DMO continued to meet Exchequer borrowing requirements by raising cash primarily through the sterling repo market, although there remained a strong market demand to buy Treasury bills at tender and through bilateral agreement.
 The Debt Management Account Deposit Facility (DMADF) continued to take cash deposits from local authorities and Government agencies, which can place surplus funds with the DMA for up to six months.
-Use of this facility increased during the year as a result of credit risk aversion among customers, although the level of deposits were significantly lower than during the 2008-2009 credit crisis.
+Deposit levels remained fairly stable throughout the year.

 Repos and reverse repos were the DMO's principal tools for carrying out its cash management operations.
-Throughout 2011-2012, the DMO held gilts for use as collateral in repo transactions.
+Throughout 2012-2013, the DMO held gilts for use as collateral in repo transactions.
 The collateral is held in the DMA on a continuing basis and has been purchased on various occasions since 3 February 2000.
-At 31 March 2012, gilts held specifically for use as cash management collateral had a carrying value of £99.7 billion.
+At 31 March 2013, gilts held specifically for use as cash management collateral had a carrying value of £108.3 billion.